-IMPFLAG=0 not eligible for imputation (includes zeroed out and flat fee leaf events) IMPFLAG=1 complete HC data IMPFLAG=2 complete MPC data (not applicable to OM events) IMPFLAG=3 fully imputed IMPFLAG=4 partially imputed IMPFLAG=5 complete MPC data through capitation imputation (not applicable)
+IMPFLAG=0 not eligible for imputation (includes zeroed out and flat fee leaf events)

+IMPFLAG=1 complete HC data

+IMPFLAG=2 complete MPC data

+IMPFLAG=3 fully imputed

+IMPFLAG=4 partially imputed

-IMPFLAG=5 complete MPC data through capitation imputation (not applicable to OM events)
+IMPFLAG=5 complete MPC data through capitation imputation (not applicable to IP events)

-2.6.4.4 Flat Fee Expenditures
+2.6.5.4 Flat Fee Expenditures

 The approach used to count expenditures for flat fees was to place the expenditure on the first visit of the flat fee group.
-The remaining visits have zero payments.
+The remaining visits have zero facility payments, while physician's expenditures may be still present.
 Thus, if the first visit in the flat fee group occurred prior to 2001, all of the events that occurred in 2001 will have zero payments.
 Conversely, if the first event in the flat fee group occurred at the end of 2001, the total expenditure for the entire flat fee group will be on that event, regardless of the number of events it covered after 2001.
-See section 2.6.3 for details on the flat fee variables.
+See Section 2.6.4 for details on the flat fee variables.

-2.6.4.5 Zero Expenditures
+2.6.5.5 Zero Expenditures

-Some respondents reported obtaining medical items where the payments were zero.
-This could occur for several reasons including (1) item or service was free, (2) bad debt was incurred, or (3) the item was covered under a flat fee arrangement beginning in an earlier year.
+There are some medical events reported by respondents where the payments were zero.
+This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement beginning in an earlier year, or (4) follow-up visits were provided without a separate charge (e.g., after a surgical procedure).
 If all of the medical events for a person fell into one of these categories, then the total annual expenditures for that person would be zero.